A Guide to Career Counseling

 What Does a Career Counseling Session Look Like?

-As mentioned above, they see clients of all ages and of varying needs.
-Therefore, no one career counseling session is identical.
+No one career counseling session is identical.
 Instead, each session is designed to cater to the individual’s specific career issues, work experience, desires, and skills, which will prompt an evaluation and guidance from the career counselor.
 They may pose questions like:

 - What are your interests?